-"Organizations with tightly aligned sales and marketing functions enjoy 36% higher customer retention rates and 38% higher sales win rates."
-"20 Sales and Marketing Alignment Statistics," The Pipeline, Zoominfo.com MARKETING CONVERGENCE SOLUTIONS www.convergencestrategies.com Info@convergencestrategies.com "Strategic planning is the managerial process of creating and maintaining a fit between the organization's objectives and resources and the evolving market opportunities.
+NARKETING PLANNING GUIDEBOOK A Practical How-To Guide on Bridging Silos to Create Rewarding Marketing Plans "Organizations with tightly aligned sales and marketing functions enjoy 36% higher customer retention rates and 38% higher sales win rates."
+20 Sales and Marketing Alignment Statistics, The Pipeline, Zoominfo.com MARKETING CONVERGENCE SOLUTIONS

+"Strategic planning is the managerial process of creating and maintaining a fit between the organization's objectives and resources and the evolving market opportunities.
 The goal of strategic planning is long-run profitability and growth.
 Thus, strategic decisions require long-term commitments of resources."

-Charles Lamb, Carl McDaniel, Joseph Hair, Essentials of Marketing, Cengage Learning, Seventh Edition, 2011 "...marketing convergence strategic planning refers to the bridging of silos between marketing and sales functions and aligning their planning efforts to achieve common goals for growth in sales and qualified customer leads."
-RE Casper, Marketing Planning Guidebook, A Practical How-to Guide on Bridging Silos to Create Rewarding Marketing Plans, Marketing Convergence Solutions, Second Edition, April 2024 MARKETING PLANNING GUIDEBOOK: A PRACTICAL HOW-TO GUIDE ON BRIDGING SILOS TO CREATE REWARDING MARKETING PLANS Second Edition April 2024 by Robert Casper Marketing Convergence Solutions www.convergencestrategies.com | www.marketingconvergencesolutions.com Info@convergencestrategies.com Vero Beach, Florida 32967 United States Copyright Office Registration Number: TX 9-431-809 International Standard Number: ISBN 979-8-331-43317-8 © 2024, Marketing Convergence Solutions, all rights reserved.
-No portion of this book may be reproduced in any form without written permission from the author, except as permitted by U.S. copyright law.
-This publication is designed to provide accurate and authoritative information regarding the subject matter covered.
-Every effort has been made to ensure the accuracy of the information within this guidebook was correct at the time of publication.
+Charles Lamb, Carl McDaniel, Joseph Hair, Essentials of Marketing, Cengage Learning, Seventh Edition, 2011

+"...for the purposes of this guidebook, marketing convergence refers to the bridging of silos between marketing and sales functions and aligning their planning efforts to achieve common goals for growth in sales and qualified customer leads."

+RE Casper, Marketing Planning Guidebook, A Practical How-to Guide on Bridging Silos to Create Rewarding Marketing Plans, Marketing Convergence Solutions, Second Edition, April 2024

+MARKETING PLANNING GUIDEBOOK: A PRACTICAL HOW-TO GUIDE ON BRIDGING SILOS TO CREATE REWARDING MARKETING PLANS Second Edition April 2024

+by RE Casper

+Marketing Convergence Solutions

+www.convergencestrategies.com | Info@convergencestrategies.com

+Vero Beach, Florida 32967

+Every effort has been made to ensure the accuracy of the information within this guidebook was correct at time of publication.
 The writer does not assume and hereby disclaims any liability to any party for any loss, damage, or disruption caused by errors or omissions, whether such errors or omissions result from accident, negligence, or any other cause.

-Contents Page - 3.
-Preface - 4.
-Introduction to Marketing Planning Using Marketing Convergence - 11.
-Bridging Barriers to Marketing Convergence - 13.
-The Marketing Convergence Strategic Planning Process - 24.
-Addendum Planning Tools, Insights, and Worksheets - 25.
-Planning Checklist - 26.
-Planning Team Member Qualities - 27.
-Role of the Facilitator in Planning - 28.
-Interactive Online Training for Marketing Planners and Facilitators - 33.
-Situation Analysis Worksheet - 37.
-Preplanning Worksheet - 43.
-Planning Session PowerPoint - 61.
-Planning Meeting Notes Worksheet - 70.
-Developing Tactics for Objectives and Strategies Worksheet - 90.
-Final Strategic Marketing Plan Worksheet - 91.
-Executive Summary Worksheet - 93.
-Marketing Convergence Solutions
+Marketing Convergence Solutions 1

+Contents

+Page

+- 3. Preface

+- 4. Introduction to Marketing Planning Using Marketing Convergence

+- 11. Bridging Barriers to Marketing Convergence

+- 13. The Marketing Convergence Strategic Planning Process

+- 24. Addendum Planning Tools, Insights, and Worksheets

+- 25. Planning Checklist

+- 26. Interactive Online Training for Marketing Planners and Facilitators

+- 31. Planning Team Member Qualities

+- 32. Role of the Facilitator in Planning

+- 33. Situation Analysis Worksheet

+- 37. Preplanning Worksheet

+- 43. Planning Session PowerPoint

+61. Developing Tactics for Objectives and Strategies Worksheet

+64. Strategic Plan and Final Marketing Plan Worksheets

+88. Executive Summary Worksheet

+90. Marketing Convergence Solutions